Atelier 801

 Atelier 801 is a French independent video game development company founded by Jean-Baptiste Le Marchand (Tigrounette) and Mélanie Christin (Melibellule).
 They are best known for developing Transformice, which as of 2020 has 105 million accounts.

-Their goal is to rally players from all over the world around fun multiplayer games.

 History

 Early years (2011–2013)

-Transformice was the second game Le Marchand developed, after Extinction, a platform with three games, Aaaah!, Bouboum, and Forteresse.
+Transformice was the second game Le Marchand developed, after Extinction (permanently closed), a platform with three games, Aaaah!, Bouboum, and Forteresse.
 Transformice was a side-project of Christin, designer, and Le Marchand, developer.
 They posted Transformice on an online forum in 2010.
 The game quickly spread by word of mouth, and overwhelmed by the unexpected success of the game, they spent evenings and weekends to cope with the massive influx of players.

 In 2011 they left their jobs at Ankama to start Atelier 801, allowing them to finally fulfill players' demand by working full time on the game and now employing ten extra people.
 Atelier 801 was hosted in one of the business incubators of the northern La Ruche network in Tourcoing until January 2013, when they moved to Lille.
 Between August 2012 and August 2013, Atelier 801 posted sales of $1.2 million.

 They received, in 2013, the "Entrepreneur of the Year" prize by the local Nord area.

 Atelier 801 revived two of Le Marchand's games with Bouboum in 2013 and then Fortoresse a few months later.
 The year 2014 proved to be busy as they released Nekodancer, a massively multiplayer musical game, and then their first mobile game on iOS and Android called Run for Cheese, the first one set in the Transformice universe, in October 2014.